Grow a Beautiful Basketful of

 The 6 ounce fruits are a stunning shade of pink, full flavored, luscious and bountiful on the vine, with superb disease resistance.

+I smuggled one into an heirloom tasting party, and the folks loved it.
 The revelation that it was a hybrid was a splendid surprise to the gathered heirloom aficionados and motley crew of tomato gourmets and gourmands.
 Created quite a ruckus.

-Named for an ancient legend of Momotaro, or Peach Boy, Momotaro was a baby boy found inside a giant peach by childless peasant farmers who had longed for a child of their own.
+Named for an ancient legend of Momotaro, or Peach Boy, Momotaro was a tiny baby found inside a giant peach by childless peasant farmers who had longed for a child of their own.
 He grew to be a famous warrior for peace.
 Among his many achievements: conquering, and then encouraging the ogres of Ogre Island to stop pillaging and be nice ogres.
-Each year the Momotaro festival in Japan celebrates the legend of this brave and wondrous child.

-Momotaro Gold ($8.95) (H) 60 to 70 days
+Momotaro Gold ($12.95) (Hybrid) 60 to 70 days

 STOP THE PRESSES!!
 This is my new favorite tomato!
 A stunning summer surprise with scads of 6 to 8 ounce treasures.